 - Clashing Personalities: Personality conflicts between coworkers or between an employee and their supervisor can lead to disputes and misunderstandings.

-Handling difficult employees is a test of management acumen, interpersonal skills, and patience.
-Effective leaders use a mix of strategies tailored to the situation and the individual.
+Handling difficult employees tests management acumen, interpersonal skills, and patience.
+Influential leaders use strategies tailored to the situation and the individual.
 Here’s a deeper dive into some of these strategies:

 - Open Communication:

-- Initiate Dialogue: Approach the employee to discuss observed problematic behavior.
+- Initiate Dialogue: Approach the employee to discuss observed problematic behaviour.
 Often, starting a conversation with appreciation for their efforts can set a positive tone.

 - Active Listening: Understand their viewpoint without interruption.